LCP Laser Cut Processing

 Create functional surface structures

-The purpose of laser structuring is to create complex surface structures on three-dimensional objects with the aid of a laser.
-It is a process for functionalizing component surfaces that is mainly used for roughening metallic or ceramic surfaces.
+The purpose of laser structuring is to create simple or complex surface modifications by means of material removal, thermal interaction or precise energy input and thus to functionalize them.
+It is a process that is used both for roughening or smoothing hardened metallic or ceramic component surfaces for tribological improvements.
 The term laser structuring covers both partial and precise surface material removal, as well as large-area laser polishing, laser cleaning and laser honing.
 There are no limits to the type and scope of laser structuring - regardless of whether you require single or full-surface structuring of components.
+But it can also be used to activate specific conductive path structures in plastics or to build up layer systems.
+The term laser structuring covers both partial and precise surface material removal as well as large-area laser polishing, laser cleaning and laser honing.There are no limits to the type and scope of laser processing - regardless of whether you require individual or full-surface structuring of components.

 In laser structuring with an ultra-short pulse laser, the material vaporizes without leaving any melt residue on the component.
-Thanks to so-called cold ablation, the material is not melted but evaporated, which enables high-quality structuring of the material.
+Thanks to so-called cold ablation, the material is not melted but vaporized, which enables high-quality structuring of the material.
 Ultra-short pulse lasers consequently allow cleaner and often post-processing-free microstructuring of surfaces with very high precision.

 Laser structuring with a broad processing spectrum